 Looking after yourself: advice for people professionals

-People professionals have had to respond with speed and flexibility to a challenging and changing situation.
-As well as managing existing workloads, there has been a need to adapt policies, support people managers, increase communication and deal with the complexities of furlough.
-The demands on the profession have been high.
+People professionals had to respond with speed and flexibility to a challenging and changing context, and continue to do so as the situation evolves and changes.
+As well as managing existing workloads, there has been a need to adapt policies, support people managers, increase communication and deal with the complexities of furlough and now the job support scheme.
+The demands on the profession have been high since March 2020.
 This makes it important for HR to look after their own well-being and mental health at the same time as supporting others.
 HR professionals are reminded to:

 - Seek support for their own mental health if they need it